There’s a lot of content instructing you on becoming the best marketer or a master marketer.

-Marketers are often cast as a one-man band, the superhero with all the skills.
+Marketers are often a one-person band, the superhero with all the skills.
 While that may seem fine and good, you cannot achieve mastery if you are scattered, trying to be everything.

-It may be difficult (due to some marketers being the sole marketing person at their company), but it’s important for marketers to identify niches of expertise for themselves.
+It may be difficult (due to some marketers being the sole marketing person at their company), but marketers must identify niches of expertise for themselves.

 This sort of starts to happen naturally.
 You find yourself drawn into one sphere of marketing or another.
 For me, I focus on social media marketing and writing.
-These two areas are very broad, and I am nowhere near mastery in either.
+These two areas are extensive, and I am nowhere near mastery in either.

-And while I dabble in other areas, these are the two skillsets where I have the most knowledge and expertise.
-I wouldn’t have them if I was trying to make our videos, make our graphics, etc.
+And while I dabble in other areas, these are the two skill areas where I have the most knowledge and expertise.
+I wouldn’t have them if I were trying to make our videos, make our graphics, etc.

 Keep Up with Change

-In those areas you identified, be agile.
+In the areas you’ve identified, be agile.
 Not like, following the herd agile, but testing the beta version before it reaches the public.